Why Do We Black The Hull?

 The hull is ready for blacking

 ; Repeat day two!
 The second coat gets applied and if required you can ask for an additional coat around the waterline (this may incur an additional cost).
-The boat is then left for 48 hours to dry before it is returned to the water.
+The boat is then left to dry before it is returned to the water.

 The blacking is applied